ipfs/js-ipfs-repo/README.md

 #### `Promise<boolean> repo.exists ()`

 Tells whether this repo exists or not.
-Returns a boolean.
+Returned promise resolves to a `boolean`.

 ### Repos